All-Hands-AI/OpenHands/docs/modules/usage/runtimes.md

 commands.

 By default, OpenHands uses a Docker-based runtime, running on your local computer.
+This keeps OpenHands free and keeps your information private.

-But this can be tricky to set up and manage, so we also offer support for "remote" runtimes.
+We also offer support for "remote" runtimes, which are typically managed by third-parties.
-In these cases, you'll generally need to set up an account with a runtime provider and get an API key to use their runtime.
+They can make setup a bit simpler and more scalable, especially if you're running many OpenHands conversations in parallel (e.g. to do evaluation).

 ## Docker Runtime
 This is the default Runtime that's used when you start OpenHands.
 You might notice